 In addition to Avignon in Provence, the area also offers small mountain villages like Gordes, which always form the framework for an Instagram-worthy image.
 Or a short detour five kilometers to the east with a walk in Roussillon, known for its red ocher mountains.
 If you ask cycling enthusiast Jørgen Leth - and me - then it's a must with a drive to the legendary bald lonely mountain, Mont Ventoux.
 No matter where you are in the area, you are surrounded by picturesque vineyards and olive groves.

-In addition, it is highly recommended to visit the local markets in the area, while also not to deceive yourself for a visit to nearby Marseille and Aix-en-Provence, when a swim in the Mediterranean gradually begins to entice.
+In addition, it is highly recommended to visit the local markets in the area, while one must also not cheat oneself of a visit to nearby Marseille and Aix-en-Provence when a bathing trip in Middelhavet little by little also begins to beckon.
 I am already looking forward to my next visit to Provence.